gerbenzaagsma/gerbenzaagsma.github.io/_pages/research.md

 Since joining C²DH in 2017, most of my research has focused on various aspects of **digital history**.
 I have a longstanding interest in the epistemological implications of using new technologies in historical research, in the present as well as the past.
 As for the present, I am especially interested in the [politics of digitisation](https://doi.org/10.1093/llc/fqac050) and digitised cultural heritage, seen from a [global perspective](https://blog.royalhistsoc.org/2023/02/22/historical-research-in-the-digital-age-part-5-digitising-history-from-a-global-context-and-what-this-tells-us-about-access-and-inequality/).
 At the same time, I see this as but one aspect (a key one to be sure) of the much broader question of how technology has always shaped, framed and constrained historical research and thereby affected historical knowledge production.

+## Projects:

+### History of digital history
-My current **new book project** thus explores the **history and genealogies of digital history**, set within the broader context of the myriad ways in which technology has shaped historical research practices and knowledge production since at least the late 19th century.
+My current **book project** explores the **history and genealogies of digital history**, set within the broader context of the myriad ways in which technology has shaped historical research practices and knowledge production since the late 19th century.
+I am also involved in a larger collaborative project that seeks to engage the manifold histories of digital humanities.

+### Censoring history online
+As a follow-up of previous work on the politics of digitisation and digitised cultural heritage, I am currently researching the **censorship of history online**.
+This research relates to a long chapter I am preparing for the forthcoming [Palgrave Handbook of Attacks on History](https://www.concernedhistorians.org/content/handbook.html).

+### digital literacy for historians
+Finally, my colleague [Milan van Lange](https://www.niod.nl/en/staff/milan-van-lange) and I are building a wiki about **digital literacy for historians**.
+It is intended as a open, community-driven, online environment about digital literacy for historians which we soon hope to launch (sneak peek [here](https://dh-literacy.org/doku.php?id=start)).